 Security: The service supports encryption at rest and in transit, along with identity and access management, to help secure your data.
 You can also use Amazon Virtual Private Cloud (VPC) peering to isolate your MemoryDB clusters.

-Use Cases:
+Use cases

 Amazon MemoryDB for Redis is an excellent choice for use cases that require a fast and highly available in-memory database.
 These include caching, session management, leaderboard and counting systems, and real-time analytics for applications such as gaming, ad targeting, and e-commerce.